golemfactory/golem-architecture/standards/2-service/srv/comp/container/docker.md

 This property is a list of String values, where each item in the list is an image descriptor (identifying a docker image precisely, the format of image name is as in the ‘[`docker pull`](https://docs.docker.com/engine/reference/commandline/pull/)’ command).

-### Sample values
+### **Examples**

 * `golem.svc.docker.image=["golemfactory/blender"]` - declares Golem Factory's Blender image.
 * `golem.svc.docker.image=["myregistry.local:5000/testing/test-image"]` - example of specifying a docker image from a non-GitHub repository.
+* `golem.svc.docker.image` - declares that the Provider supports the `golem.svc.docker.image` property, which can be referred to by Demand's constraint expressions.
+The dynamic resolution of the property value shall unveil the images currently supported by the Provider.

 ## `golem.svc.docker.benchmark{<image>} : Number`
 A benchmark performance metric calculated for specific docker image for the Provider node.

-_(Note: it should probably be specified how a Provider host should run the image to measure the benchmark)_
+_(**Note:** (TODO) it must be specified how a Provider host should run the image to measure the benchmark.
+This property defines the benchmark trigger standard which needs to be supported by the Golem Node's Docker execution environment.)_

-## `golem.svc.docker.timeout.secs : Number`
+## `golem.svc.docker.timeout_secs : Number`
-A timeout value for docker-hosted computation (used for docker-based batch processes)
+A timeout value for docker-hosted computation (used for docker-based batch processes).